kutlugsahin/redux-backup/redux-backup/README.md

 ## actionTypes

-Action types of the actions of **redux-action**.
+Action types of the actions of **redux-backup**.
 This is useful if you want to handle them in other reducers
 ```js
 import { actionTypes } from 'redux-restore';
 ```